roc-lang/roc/TUTORIAL.md

 [ This part of the tutorial has not been written yet.
 Coming soon! ]

-### Open and closed records

-[ This part of the tutorial has not been written yet.
-Coming soon! ]

-### Open and closed tag unions

-[ This part of the tutorial has not been written yet.
-Coming soon! ]

 ## Interface modules

 [ This part of the tutorial has not been written yet.
 Coming soon! ]